lolegrand/InMemoryDistributedDatabase/notes/note.md

 - Node workload is represented by the computational cost of a double nested loop between two tables.
 This excludes considerations of reading, writing, and I/O operations.
 - Cluster workload is represented by the maximum cost among all its nodes.
 Assuming all nodes are equal and perform the join operation in parallel.

+## Experiment

+Find here the description of each experiment.

+### Exp.
+1

+Show the correctness of the shuffle and broadcast join strategy.

+### Exp.
+2

+Show how to perform join on large dataset (randomly generated).

+### Exp.
+3

+Show the impact of the broadcast table on the network workload.